 - What would be the typical working day of a private equity analyst?

-- What would be the job and salary prospects for a Private equity analyst?
+- What would be the job and salary prospects for a Private Equity Analyst?

-- Private equity Career Progression
+- Private Equity Career Progression

 What is Private Equity?

-The private equity firms along with their own investment raise this money from banks, pension funds, endowments funds, savings account.
+Along with their investment, the private equity firmsPrivate Equity FirmsPrivate equity firms are investment managers who invest in many corporations' private equities using various strategies such as leveraged buyouts, growth capital, and venture capital.
+The top private equity firms include Apollo Global Management LLC, Blackstone Group LP, Carlyle Group, and KKR & Company LP. raise this money from banks, pension funds, endowments funds, and savings accounts.
 As the company reaches its target growth, the investors sell their equity.
-The value which is created is shared among the people who provided the original investment.
+The value created is shared among the people who provided the original investment.

 Who is a Private Equity Analyst?

-- Use due diligence, financial modeling techniques and valuation methods in order to assess the advantages of investing in a private company.
+- Use due diligence, financial modeling techniques, and valuation methodsValuation MethodsDiscounted cash flow, comparable company analysis, comparable transaction comps, asset valuation, and sum of parts are the five methods for valuing a company. to assess the advantages of investing in a private company.

 - Manage an investment portfolio or fund, which comprises partial or whole interest in the equity of the private companies in which they invest.

-What does a Private equity analyst do?
+What does a Private Equity Analyst do?

-- Analyze new investment prospects
+- Analyzing new investment prospects

-- Raise funds from corporates
+- Raising funds from corporate

-- Create financial models
+- Creating financial models

-- Create corporate presentations
+- Creating corporate presentations

-- Write investment committee memorandums
+- Write investment committee memorandums.

 - Interact with the management

-- Provide backing to the structuring, due diligence, negotiation and financing of the investments
+- Provide backing to the structuring, due diligence, negotiation, and financing of the investments

 - Provide periodic review reports of existing portfolio companies to the investors